RayHightower/rayhightower.github.com/source/_posts/2013-06-22-preparing-for-parallella-64-cores-installing-go-on-mac-os-x.markdown

 ###How to Install Go on Mac OS X

 <ol>
-<li><a href="https://code.google.com/p/go/downloads/list">Download the binary distribution of Go that matches your system</a>, and complete the rest of these steps before installing it.
+<li><a href="https://code.google.com/p/go/downloads/list">Download the binary of Go that matches your system</a>, and complete the rest of these steps before installing it.
 For my 2010 i5-based 15-inch MacBook Pro, I chose <code>go1.1.1.darwin-amd64.pkg</code>.
 I was concerned about the reference to <code>amd64</code> in the name.
 But the description includes <code>Mac OS X (x86 64-bit)</code>, and the binary worked for me.</li>
 <br/>
 <li>If you are upgrading from a previous version of Go, you will need to remove the old Go directory.
 You can do this while the download is happening in the background.</li>